MohammadYoussof/MohammadYoussof/README.md

 My Name is MohammadYoussof

 I am interested in computational seismic imaging.
-Besides being a fan of the geophysical inverse problems, I employ seismic wave observations to apply a variety of techniques, including tomography, receiver function imaging, moment tensor inversion.
+Besides being a fan of the geophysical inverse problems, I employ seismic wave observations to apply a variety of techniques such as tomography, receiver function imaging, moment tensor inversion, relocation analysis, and shear wave splitting methods.

 - 🔭 I’m currently working on Uncertainty quantification of seismic imaging using informed proposal of Markov chain Monte Carlo.